felipearosemena/ChaosDashboards/README.md

 ## API

 ### `/api/graphql`
-Most of the API is driven via graphql.
+All the API is driven via graphql.
 Visit `/api/graphql` in the browser to access the Yoga playground.

 Any Query or Mutation that interacts with a `Dashboard` or it's `CryptoPair`s reads and writes from a MongoDB instance.

 Credentials are saved to `.env.local.sample` for ease of share with the tester.
-In production we're remove the credentials from the file.

-The `coinInfo` Query hits the coingecko api directly.
+`coinInfo` & `prices` Queries hit the coingecko api directly.
+They cannot be abused or we'll hit the rate limit for the free tier.

-> This coingecko api is rate limited to 10 requests each 60 seconds, and while i was tested i noticed it can be fickle.
-If you see an error loading coins, reload or try again in a few seconds

-### `/api/prices`
-Gets prices directly from coingecko.

-> TODO: Move this endpoint to a graphql query as well

 ## Improvements